 In the top left corner of the note card is the topic that the quote relates to in the research paper.

-In the top right corner of the note card is an abbreviated name of the source this quote came from.
+Underneath the topic in the top left corner of the note card is an abbreviated name of the source this quote came from.

 In the center of the note card is the quote/paraphrased information from the source.